-Optional Practical Training (OPT) is 12-month work authorization available to F-1 international students who have been full time students for at least two consecutive semesters and who plan to seek employment in the U.S. in their fields of study.
+Optional Practical Training (OPT) is 12-month work authorization available to F-1 international students who have been full-time students for at least two consecutive semesters and plan to seek employment in the United States in their fields of study.
 Looking for information about the 24-month STEM OPT Extension?
 Click here.

 OPT is a benefit of a student's F-1 status and is generally applied for in a student's last semester.

 - be in full-time F-1 status for at least one academic year.
 Some students who have changed their visa status to F-1 and who have been continuously enrolled in a full-time degree program for at least 1 academic year may qualify for OPT prior to 1 year in F-1 status.
 See a Berkeley International Office (BIO) adviser for more information.

 - be seeking employment in the major field of study listed on their current UC Berkeley I-20.

 - be completing their program of study at UC Berkeley.
 See BIO's OPT tutorial for more information.

 - be physically present in the United States at time of the application to USCIS.

 - NOT have used more than 1 year of full-time CPT during their current degree level (part-time doesn't count).

 Do I need a job to apply for OPT?

 No, a job offer is not required to apply for OPT.
 However, be aware that during your 12-month OPT period, you are only allowed a cumulative total of 90 days of unemployment (see more information below in the Employment section).
 You must also report your employment to Berkeley International Office (see Reporting Requirements).